STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 C. The MPS should be in the affirmative rather than the negative.

-With these three points in mind, the above MPS would be better stated: “You must pray effectively for powerful results.”
+Considering these three points, the above MPS would be better stated: “You must pray effectively for powerful results.”
 Convert the following negative MPS into positives:

 “Christians must not abuse their bodies” ____________________________________.